jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-that the System Intrusion pattern has neither risen nor fallen significantly from last year but has instead held a relatively straight trajectory.98Social Engineering, on the other hand, has increased somewhat significantly from 29% to 45% when viewed across the whole dataset (mostly driven by
+that the System Intrusion pattern has neither risen nor fallen significantly from last year but has instead held a relatively straight trajectory.98
+Social Engineering, on the other hand, has increased somewhat significantly from 29% to 45% when viewed across the whole dataset (mostly driven by